Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

-Do you consider proxy and VPN as the same thing?
+Do you consider proxy and VPN to be the same thing?
 Do you have a tough time finding substantial differences between these two?

 Well, you’re not alone.
 Many of us think these two security tools are just two different names of the same thing, as both are useful to hide the actual IP address details and make your internet a safe place to be.
 But that’s not the only thing these two cyber security tools do.